 The Company also has a number of customers with interest only mortgages past maturity, not subject to forbearance.
 The Company has formal processes embedded to pro-actively track and facilitate pre-maturity customer engagement to bring the cases to a formal conclusion which is generally aimed to be achieved within six months after the loan has reached maturity.
 Complex cases can take longer than this to reach conclusion.
-At 30 September 2022, the Company had 11 (2021: 6) customers with interest only mortgages not subject to forbearance and which were post six month maturity with a total value of £1.6m (2021: £0.9m).
+At 30 September 2023, the Company had 16 (2022: 11) customers with interest only mortgages not subject to forbearance and which were post six month maturity with a total value of £2.4m (2022: £1.6m).

 When all other avenues of resolution including forbearance have been explored, the Company will take steps to repossess and sell underlying collateral.
-In the year to 30 September 2022 there were 3 repossessions of which none were voluntary (2021: 9 including 2 voluntary).
+In the year to 30 September 2023 there were 3 repossessions of which none were voluntary (2022: 3, including none voluntary).